2014 Vermont gubernatorial election: Republican primary

 The Republicans initially struggled to recruit a candidate.
-Former governor Douglas and Lieutenant Governor Phillip Scott announced early on that they would not run, and it was not until March 2014 that a candidate entered the race: marijuana legalization activist and former Independent gubernatorial candidate Emily Peyton.
+Former governor Douglas and Lieutenant Governor Phil Scott announced early on that they would not run, and it was not until March 2014 that a candidate entered the race: marijuana legalization activist and former Independent gubernatorial candidate Emily Peyton.
 This spurred Republicans to recruit a serious candidate, but they struggled to do so.
 Former Wall Street banker Bruce Lisman announced in May 2014 that he was not running, and attention turned to former state senator and 2012 nominee Randy Brock, State Representative Heidi Scheuermann and businessman Scott Milne.

 In May, Scheuermann said that she would not run, leaving the party with a month until the June 12 filing deadline to find a candidate.
 Milne, who was traveling in Africa, announced that he would decide shortly before the deadline.
 Brock was urged to run and considered doing so, but revealed on June 8 that he would not.
 On the morning of filing deadline day, Milne announced that he would run.
 He was joined in the Republican primary by Peyton and retired marketer and self-described "modern-day Mark Twain" Steve Berry.
 Also running but not appearing on the ballot was Dan Feliciano, who ran as a write-in candidate for the Republican nomination and was uncontested for the Libertarian nomination.
 In the August 26 primary, Milne was nominated with over 70% of the vote.